 The replication policy can be changed as follows.
 In this example, all files will have three replicas with WqRq mode.

-The following values can be passed to --replication-policy:
+The following values (or its aliases stated in parentheses) can be passed to --replication-policy:

 none New files are not replicated.